Appointments

 Cancellations

 If you cannot attend an appointment for any reason please inform us as soon as possible in order for us to give the slot to someone else.
-If you miss your appointment, you will be informed via text, if available, and a letter will be sent and added to your NHS record.
+If you miss your appointment, you will be informed via text, and this will be added to your NHS record.